-- The immediate area will be evacuated, ignition sources will be extinguished, and the SS will be notified of the spill. - The SS, in conjunction with the SSHO, will evaluate the situation to ensure it is safe for personnel to begin clean-up operations. - The SSHO will assign the level of protection to be worn by the spill response personnel. - All required supplies will be assembled and positioned such that they are readily available to the spill response personnel. - Spill response personnel will take measures to stop the spill and will, if applicable, use an absorbent to collect the spilled material. - Using applicable tools, PIKA personnel will collect the contaminated soil, place it in a plastic bag, and place the bag in an approved container. - The SS will notify the PIKA PM, who will notify the CELRL PM, EPA, and the RVAAP FM that the spill occurred and will brief them as to the clean-up actions that were taken by PIKA personnel. - If the spill affects any property controlled by the OHARNG, that office will also be notified along with measures taken to clean up the spill IAW the OHARNG Integrated Contingency Plan. - The PIKA PM will contact the CELRL PM and Ohio EPA who will provide guidance on disposal of the contaminants and other actions that must be taken.
+- The immediate area will be evacuated, ignition sources will be extinguished, and the SS will be notified of the spill. - The SS, in conjunction with the SSHO, will evaluate the situation to ensure it is safe for personnel to begin clean-up operations.

+- The SSHO will assign the level of protection to be worn by the spill response personnel. - All required supplies will be assembled and positioned such that they are readily available to the spill response personnel. - Spill response personnel will take measures to stop the spill and will, if applicable, use an absorbent to collect the spilled material. - Using applicable tools, PIKA personnel will collect the contaminated soil, place it in a plastic bag, and place the bag in an approved container. - The SS will notify the PIKA PM, who will contact the CELRL PM.
+CELRL will in turn notify the RVAAP FM Ohio EPA, and the OHARNG that the spill occurred and will brief them as to the clean-up actions that were taken by PIKA personnel. - If the spill affects any property controlled by the OHARNG (which for this project specifically includes the Group 2 site investigation area), that office will also be notified along with measures taken to clean up the spill IAW the OHARNG Integrated Contingency Plan. - The PIKA PM will contact the CELRL PM who will in turn notify Ohio EPA.
+Ohio EPA will provide guidance on disposal of the contaminants and other actions that must be taken.